CenterForOpenScience/SHARE/ARCHITECTURE.md

 ## Parts
-a look at the tangles of communication between different parts of the system:
+a slightly simplified look at the tangles of communication between different parts of the system, as currently implemented:

 ```mermaid
 graph LR;